 To remove appended data sources from your project, you first need to unlink them.
 You can then unselect the source(s) that need to be removed from the project.
 In between, you need to load the project to action the changes.

-Use source with an 'orange tinge' indicates the source needs to be defined or that project needs to load for action to take place.
+A source with an 'orange tinge' indicates the source needs to be defined or that project needs to load for action to take place.

 - Select view/add sources.